TheVoronModder/EZ-LEDS/README.md

 # EZ-LEDS
 Easy LED control NO Python or added installations

+2 config files!
+Thats it!

+Now, NEVER EVER EVER EVER EVER EVER Touch the leds_core.cfg

+I will not be able to help you due to #1, I do not have the time...
+SORRY!

 >[!IMPORTANT]
 >
 >You must create a FOLDER in Klipper called "leds"